Bybit Card Review 2026

 - ATM withdrawals usually do not earn cashback

 Comparing Bybit Card's reward structure to traditional credit cards: most premium credit cards offer 1-2% cashback, so crypto cards need to match or beat that to be competitive.
-Factor in that crypto rewards have price volatility - a 3% reward in tokens could be worth 6% or 1.5% a month later.
+Crypto rewards carry price volatility — a 3% reward in tokens could be worth 6% or 1.5% a month later.
 This volatility is both the appeal and the risk of crypto card rewards.

 - Use the card for recurring bills (subscriptions, utilities, insurance) to passively accumulate rewards